you take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes

 But, but, but populism!
 OK, Boomer.
 I think you mispronounced, democracy I don’t like and can’t control.

 Politics aside (meh, politics, boooooooooring) what matters here is that changes in technology have allowed for changes in culture.
 That these obvious truths are getting easier and easier to articulate is the change in culture to which more awaken every day.
 But technology is the root, as Davidson and Ress-Mogg knew well.
 The Internet has given gloriously powerful, ironically peaceful, weapons to the 99%.
 We have two options that have never previously existed.
 Fight or flight.
 Or, in Balajiese (i.e. Hirschmanese), voice or exit.

 Exit is easy, and doesn’t concern Yarvin much.
 It concerns me a great deal, but veers too much every other rambling blog post I’ve ever written besides this one.
 If you want to exit, learn about Bitcoin.
 From Bitcoiners.
-Not from chattering class useful idiots like Izabella Kaminska, or whomever.
+Not from chattering class talking heads like Izabella Kaminska, or whomever.

 TANGENT ALERT: I once heard her speed up a panel discussion she was chairing on “blockchain technology” by non-ironically saying, “unlike money, we can’t print more time.”
 But I digress …